VirusTotal/yara/docs/writingrules.rst

 XOR strings
 ^^^^^^^^^^^

-The ``xor`` modifier can be used to search for strings with a single byte xor applied to them.
+The ``xor`` modifier can be used to search for strings with a single byte XOR applied to them.

-The following rule will search for every single byte xor applied to the string "This program cannot" (including the plaintext string):
+The following rule will search for every single byte XOR applied to the string "This program cannot" (including the plaintext string):

 .. code-block:: yara